This covers other non-playable characters that are encountered throughout the story or events.

 The man who serves as the reason why The Quest to find Estalucia even started in the first place.
 He left behind a letter to his child telling them to meet him in the island.
 Little is known about him, not even his name.
 Yet he has become known by key figures throughout the Skydom.

-- Connected All Along: Rosetta, Noa and Walfrid explain in Chapter 118 that the protagonist's father played a role in concealing Lyria someplace where she can be away from the Red Wyrm mentioned in the prophecy.
+- Rosetta, Noa and Walfrid explain in Chapter 118 that the protagonist's father played a role in concealing Lyria someplace where she can be away from the Red Wyrm mentioned in the prophecy.

 - Disappeared Dad: He left his home island of Zinkenstill a long time ago, serving as this to the protagonist (Gran/Djeeta) by leaving them with Vyrn.

-- Famed In-Story: The protagonist's father has made a number of accomplishments back when he was still an adventurer, and those who remember his deeds now hold high positions in society, implying that a significant amount of time has passed.
+- Famed in Story: The protagonist's father has made a number of accomplishments back when he was still an adventurer, and those who remember his deeds have now aged and hold high positions in society, implying that a significant amount of time has passed.

 - He formed a crew with Walfrid, Rosetta and Vyrn as his first companions and all of them are aware of The Prophecy of the Girl in Blue and the Red Wyrm and the possible existence of the Singularity.